-- we qualify as a foreign private issuer and, as a result, we will not be subject to U.S. proxy rules and will be subject to reporting obligations under the Securities Exchange Act of 1934, as amended, or the Exchange Act, that, to some extent, permit less detailed and frequent reporting than that of a U.S. domestic public company; and - if we were classified as a passive foreign investment company, there could be material adverse U.S. federal income tax consequences to U.S. Holders.
+- we qualify as a foreign private issuer and, as a result, we will not be subject to U.S. proxy rules and will be subject to reporting obligations under the Securities Exchange Act of 1934, as amended, that, to some extent, permit less detailed and frequent reporting than that of a U.S. domestic public company: and - if we were classified as a passive foreign investment company, there could be material adverse U.S. federal income tax consequences to U.S. Holders (as defined below under "Material income tax considerations-Material U.S. federal income tax considerations for U.S. holders").